 - Irregular Marriage (Fasid)

-These are the marriages which fulfil all the requirements as prescribed by the Sharia.
+These are the marriages that fulfill all the requirements as prescribed by the Sharia.
 They create all sorts of legal rights provided and protected under Islam, such as:

 - Children born as a result of wedlock are legitimate

-- Wife has right to maintenance and residence
+- The wife has the right to maintenance and residence

 - A marriage nikah with the wife of another.